Chunlong101/SharePointTips/CreateNewDomainGroupsFromOldOnes/README.md

 Microsoft doesn't provide production ready scripts, customers need to test/verify/extend this script by themselves.
 And this script is out of the support scope.

-## Additionally, move-spuser can also help migrate users from domainA to domainB.
+## Additionally, move-spuser can also help migrate users/groups from domainA to domainB.